V-Sekai-fire/aria-character-core/apps/aria_neon_frontlines/decisions/vsekai_system_architecture_plan.md

 ### Current Technology Stack (Aria Character Core v0.2.0)

-- **Database**: PostgreSQL with TimescaleDB hypertables
-- **Web Framework**: Phoenix 1.8 with LiveView
-- **Real-time**: Phoenix Channels (WebSocket)
-- **Planning Engine**: Custom HTN+STN implementation
-- **Testing**: 382 passing tests with comprehensive coverage
+The current implementation of Aria Character Core v0.2.0 utilizes PostgreSQL with TimescaleDB hypertables as the database layer, providing efficient time-series data storage and retrieval.
+The web framework is built on Phoenix 1.8 with LiveView, offering a modern, real-time web experience.
+Real-time communication is handled through Phoenix Channels, enabling seamless WebSocket connections for interactive features.
+The planning engine features a custom HTN+STN implementation that handles complex temporal scheduling and constraint solving.
+The project maintains comprehensive test coverage with 382 passing tests, ensuring reliability and stability of the core functionality.

 ### Production Migration Path

-**Phase 1: Database Migration ✅ COMPLETED**

-- ✅ Migrate from SQLite to PostgreSQL with TimescaleDB
-- ✅ Implement hypertables for time-series data
-- ✅ Add multi-tenant isolation patterns
-- ✅ Maintain backward compatibility during transition

-**Phase 2: Real-time Infrastructure (Priority: Medium)**
+The production migration follows a phased approach to ensure stability and maintainability.
+Phase 1, database migration, has been completed successfully.
+This phase involved migrating from SQLite to PostgreSQL with TimescaleDB, implementing hypertables for optimal time-series data handling, adding multi-tenant isolation patterns, and maintaining backward compatibility throughout the transition.

-- Implement ENet game server (`dragonhunt02/enet-godot`)
-- Add Godot client integration with block mesh style capsules for 3D testing
+Phase 2 focuses on real-time infrastructure development with medium priority.
+This phase will implement the ENet game server using the dragonhunt02/enet-godot project, add Godot client integration with block mesh style capsules for 3D testing, establish DTLS-secured communication channels, and conduct performance testing with concurrent connections using simplified geometric representations.
-- Establish DTLS-secured communication channels
-- Performance testing with concurrent connections using simplified geometric representations

-**Phase 3: Advanced Scaling & Optimization (Priority: Low)**

-- Implement PostgreSQL clustering for high availability
-- Add TimescaleDB continuous aggregates for real-time analytics
-- Implement advanced compression policies for historical data
-- Optimize query performance with specialized indexing strategies
+Phase 3 addresses advanced scaling and optimization with low priority.
+This final phase will implement PostgreSQL clustering for high availability, add TimescaleDB continuous aggregates for real-time analytics, implement advanced compression policies for historical data, and optimize query performance with specialized indexing strategies.

 ### Research Components Status

-- ✅ **Temporal Planning**: Complete HTN+STN implementation
-- ✅ **Web Framework**: Phoenix application functional
-- ✅ **Database Migration**: Completed (SQLite → PostgreSQL with TimescaleDB)
-- 🧪 **ENet Integration**: Experimental (dragonhunt02/enet-godot)
-- 📋 **Multi-tenant Architecture**: Designed but not implemented
+The temporal planning component is complete, featuring a full HTN+STN implementation that handles complex hierarchical task decomposition and temporal constraint solving.
+The web framework is fully functional, with the Phoenix application providing robust real-time capabilities through WebSocket channels.
+Database migration has been completed successfully, transitioning from SQLite to PostgreSQL with TimescaleDB for optimal time-series performance.
+ENet integration remains in experimental phase, utilizing the dragonhunt02/enet-godot project for game server communication.
+Multi-tenant architecture has been designed but not yet implemented, representing a future enhancement for data isolation and scalability.

 ## Implementation Notes